 More and more people all over the world are accepting self-imposed isolation to fight the spread of coronavirus.
 This is one of the most helpful steps to ease the pandemic, not to mention the help of technologies in this fight.
-But as more time we spend in-house, the less active we become, which leads to negative effects on cardiorespiratory and muscular fitness, bone and cardiometabolic health, and weight.
-To solve these problems without risking to face the virus — indoor fitness might be the perfect match for you right now!
+But as we spend more time in-house, the less active we become, which leads to negative effects on cardiorespiratory and muscular fitness, bone and cardio-metabolic health and weight.
+To solve these problems without risk of facing the virus, indoor fitness might be the perfect solution for you right now!

 The advanced fitness technology we have now will allow you to analyze every aspect of your workout performance and your body, allowing you to stabilize your strengths and improve upon your weaknesses.
 It can be a pain trying to keep up with your fitness goals, especially when you factor in optimizing aspects like hydration, heart rate, calorie intake, and other data to help you complete your objectives.

 Smart fitness gadgets will help you crush your goals, maintain your health, and achieve your desired level of athleticism.

 First of all, you’ll need to set up an atmosphere that helps you work out somewhere in your home.
 From clearing out your couch, moving a coffee table, lighting a candle, getting the music bumping — whatever your vibe is, you’ll need to change the scenery from your working spot, even if it’s just another room.

 Okay, now that you have found your place and you are ready, it is time to pick yourself the best gadget that fits your fitness goals, your character, and your wallet.

 Let’s begin with non-gear at-home fitness apps, which will cost you around nothing for a subscription and will require only a phone and an outfit you are comfortable in.